rummelsworth/morrowind-stuff/README.md

 All guidance below assumes you are also being careful to watch your major/minor skills and level efficiently with the help of appropriate trainers.

-I recommend leveling on Strength, Agility, and Endurance until one maxes to 100 (at about level 10), and then you finish maxing the other two while hitting Luck each level up from then on out.
+I recommend leveling on *Personality* (for maxing Mercantile ASAP), Agility, and Endurance until Personality maxes to 100 (at about level 8 with the Lady starsign), then you replace that "slot" with Strength, then on the next max (should be Endurance) you start leveling Luck plus any two (prioritizing Agility, Strength, Speed, Intelligence).
 Each time you max an attribute to 100, pick another one to focus on.

 This build's only leveling armor skill is Light Armor, but you'll want to have your Medium Armor and Heavy Armor trained up as you discover higher-level gear (see below).

-By the time you're leveled into the high 20s, you'll probably have enough loot laid away to buy all your remaining levels through trainers.
+By the time you're leveled into the high 20s *(edit: during testing, realizing this point can be reached by level 5 or possibly earlier...)*, you'll probably have enough loot laid away to buy all your remaining levels through trainers.
 The trainers will need to be found, and the hostile ones will need calming & persuasion.

 ## Starting build